bryanee23/Computer-Vision-NBA/README.md

 ## Disclamier
 - The images used in this project are not my property and were only used for educational purposes.
 Please don't sue me!

-- This project is not affliation with the NBA.
+- This project is not affiliated with the NBA.
 Please don't sue me!
 <br/>

 ---